dalers/hydra/README.md

 #### LCDKeypad

-Download LCDKeypad.zip from <https://osepp.com/electronic-modules/shields/45-16-2-lcd-display-keypad-shield>, and extract the LCDKeypad directory to \~/Arduino/libraries
+Download LCDKeypad.zip from <https://osepp.com/electronic-modules/shields/45-16-2-lcd-display-keypad-shield>, and extract the LCDKeypad directory to \~/Arduino/libraries (in the "libraries" folder in your "Arduino Sketch Folder", where you will find the other libraries that have been installed).

 #### ModbusMaster